Advice on Selecting Books to Borrow from the MSB Librarian

 - The professional who is making the request for the student may then contact the librarian to discuss the books, if he or she chooses.

-- After the professional decides which book to borrow, it will be checked out in the name of the district administrator for use by the student, using the student’s assigned Student Loan ID Number, and mailed to the address indicated on the request form.
+- After the professional decides which book to borrow, it will be checked out in his or her name and mailed to the address indicated on the request form.

 - Books will be sent Free Matter for the Blind, so please allow at least a week for them to reach their destination.